medialab/xan/README.md

 `xan` is a command line tool that can be used to process CSV files directly from the shell.

-It has been written in Rust to be as fast as possible, use as little memory as possible, and can very easily handle large CSV files (Gigabytes).
-It leverages a novel [SIMD](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data) CSV [parser](https://docs.rs/simd-csv) and is also able to parallelize some computations (through multithreading) to make some tasks complete as fast as your computer can allow.
+It has been written in Rust to be as fast as possible, use as little memory as possible, and can very easily handle large CSV files (gigabytes to terabytes).
+It leverages a novel [SIMD](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data) CSV [parser](https://docs.rs/simd-csv) and is also able to parallelize some computations (through multithreading) to make some tasks complete as fast as your hardware will allow.

-It can easily preview, filter, slice, aggregate, sort, join CSV files, and exposes a large collection of composable commands that can be chained together to perform a wide variety of typical tasks.
+It can easily preview, filter, slice, aggregate, sort, join CSV files, and exposes a large collection of composable commands that can be chained together to perform a wide variety of typical tabular data processing tasks.

 `xan` also offers its own expression language so you can perform complex tasks that cannot be done by relying on the simplest commands.
-This minimalistic language has been tailored for CSV data and is *way* faster than evaluating typical dynamically-typed languages such as Python, Lua, JavaScript etc.
+This minimalistic language has been tailored for CSV data and is *way* faster than evaluating typical script languages such as Python, Lua, JavaScript etc.

 Note that this tool is originally a fork of [BurntSushi](https://github.com/BurntSushi)'s [`xsv`](https://github.com/BurntSushi/xsv), but has been nearly entirely rewritten at that point, to fit [SciencesPo's médialab](https://github.com/medialab) use-cases, rooted in web data collection and analysis geared towards social sciences (you might think CSV is outdated by now, but read our [love letter](./docs/LOVE_LETTER.md) to the format before judging too quickly).

 `xan` therefore goes beyond typical data manipulation and expose utilities related to lexicometry, graph theory and even scraping.

 Beyond CSV data, `xan` is able to process a large variety of CSV-adjacent data formats from many different disciplines such as web archival (`.cdx`) or bioinformatics (`.vcf`, `.gtf`, `.sam`, `.bed` etc.). `xan` is also able to convert to & from many data formats such as json, excel files, numpy arrays etc. using [`xan to`](./docs/cmd/to.md) and [`xan from`](./docs/cmd/from.md).
 See [this](#supported-file-formats) section for more detail.

+Then, even though `xan` is fundamentally geared towards streams of row-oriented tabular data, it can sometimes leverage the benefits of the popular `parquet` file format to offer better performance.
+See [this](#regarding-parquet-files) section for more detail.

 Finally, `xan` can be used to display CSV files in the terminal, for easy exploration, and can even be used to draw basic data visualisations: